MrxKnf/java-projects/task-tracker/README.md

 ```
 # Add a task
-java TaskTracker add Do the housework
+java TaskTracker add "Do the housework"

 # Update a task
-java TaskTracker update 1 Do the housework and cook dinner
+java TaskTracker update 1 "Do the housework and cook dinner"

 # Delete a task
 java TaskTracker delete 1